Birdy (Peter Gabriel album)

-Birdy is the first soundtrack and sixth album overall by the English rock musician Peter Gabriel, for the movie of the same name, released in 1985.
+Birdy is the first soundtrack and sixth album overall by the English rock musician Peter Gabriel for the movie of the same name, released in 1985.
 The album marked Gabriel's first work with producer Daniel Lanois.
 It was remastered with most of Gabriel's catalogue in 2002.

+Background

 In addition to composing new pieces for the soundtrack, Gabriel also used instrumental themes and sections from earlier works to form the basis of some tracks.
-There were, however, no songs with lyrics on the album.
+Of the album's twelve tracks, two adapt music from Gabriel's third album and three adapt music from Gabriel's fourth album.
+There are, however, no songs with lyrics on the album.
+Gabriel recorded the album over the course of six weeks.

+In an interview with Spin in 1986, Gabriel said, “Birdy was about the struggle of the spirit...
+It was about the interplay between the traumatized Birdy, the wounded victim, and his best friend, who’s ostensibly the tough one.
+But in the end, it’s Birdy who’s strong and his friend who’s cracking.
+When I saw the rough cut of the film, I knew I had to do it.
+It haunted me.”

 Recalling his experience of working with Gabriel, Birdy director Alan Parker told Prog magazine in 2010, "We got on so well, he’s such a sweet man.
 It was such a refreshing change from working with megalomaniacs like Roger Waters.
 Peter’s record company were very difficult to begin with, and so I phoned them to ask if they’d mind if Peter took a little time to do this, and they said as long as it didn’t take more than a couple of months because Peter was already a year late or something.
 He had strong views and I would never be able to persuade him to do something he didn’t feel comfortable with, but we didn’t have any confrontation as such."